hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-child-and-adult-care-foo-40f15880.md

     Financial: 32.7375
     Inability_to_Access_Data: 0.0
     cyp5: '130.95'
+  underpayments_eligibility:
+  - Key: cyp5_dit1_1
+    Payment_Type: Underpayments
+    Theme: Address/Location
+    Theme_Description: "Information regarding where the applicant/recipient lived,\
+      \ owned property, or was \r\nphysically present in a specific location"
+    Value: '32.737500'
+  - Key: cyp5_dit16_1
+    Payment_Type: Underpayments
+    Theme: Financial
+    Theme_Description: The financial position or status of a beneficiary, recipient, or their family
+    Value: '32.737500'
+  - Key: cyp5_dit17_1
+    Payment_Type: Underpayments
+    Theme: Household Size
+    Theme_Description: Number of family mmembers in a household
+    Value: '32.737500'
+  - Key: cyp5_dit13_1
+    Payment_Type: Underpayments
+    Theme: Receiving Benefits from Other Sources
+    Theme_Description: Beneficiary or recipient is receiving benefits from an additional source
+    Value: '32.737500'
 Description: USDA's Child and Adult Care Food Program (CACFP) provides federal reimbursement through the states to child care centers and family day care homes (FDCH).
 Sponsoring organizations are responsible for immediate oversight of providers.
 The states are